sparkflows/sparkflows-docs/docs/aws/admin-guide/test.rst

-Testing Fire Insights on AWS
+Sanity test Sparkflows install on AWS
 ============================

-This document serves as a detailed guide for testing when Fire Insights is running on AWS.
+This document serves as a detailed guide to run Sanity tests on Sparkflows running on AWS.

 Below are the required steps: